TimKnight-DWP/gitlab-migration/README.md

   1. Project webhooks
   1. Add link to new location in source project description
   1. Archive source projects after migration
+  1. Dry Run - prints out to console the list of projects that will be migrated
+  1. Single project export - enter the name of a singular project to export from a group (useful for testing full functionality on a group with many projects)

 ## License